 Make it easy for them

-If you simply ask your customers for testimonials, they might not do such a good job in writing/filming one by themselves.
+If you want to send an email asking customers for testimonials, they may not do such a good job in writing/filming one by themselves.
 Or they might focus on the wrong/irrelevant aspects.

 That is why you can help them out and show them what you want them to include in the testimonial.
 There are several ways to do that: